 No prerequisite courses are required if you are admitted to the program

-A student is granted one-year’s access to the online coursework from the day of enrollment.
-Additional time can be granted for a fee of 10% of the online course purchase price.
+A student is granted access for three years to the online coursework from the day of enrollment.

 This course is focused on canine fitness, exercise, conditioning, and behavior.
 We do NOT teach or cover any topics related to canine physical rehabilitation.
 We will have discussions on when to stop a conditioning program and refer a dog to a veterinarian.